 Reuters Institute just released its Digital News Report for 2019, the most comprehensive ongoing comparative study of news consumption in the world, delivering important and timely data about the transition to digital on an international comparison basis.
 This year’s report, written by Nic Newman with Richard Fletcher, Antonis Kalogeropoulos and Rasmus Kleis Nielsen, offers a number of new insights into key issues affecting the current state of digital media, with deep analysis into areas such as:

-- Consumers’ willingness to pay for news and the limits of subscription
+- Consumers’ willingness to pay for news and the limits of the subscription

 - Groups and private networks (are they time well spent?)